 - Should cell phones be allowed in the hall at all?

 Back in the day, spectators had free reign to walk around and talk to competitors.
 However, it is the view of this writer that spectators should not communicate with players and referee the tournament just as they could not call someone’s flag in the old days.
 Despite Li’s contention, being a USCF member does not give a spectator the right to intervene in a tournament.

 The incident at the Philadelphia Open should give pause to anyone lodging accusations against a player without irrefutable evidence.
 To say, “he put his phone in his pocket” goes far beyond “someone brought the cellphone into the restroom.”
 Further spreading innuendo via e-mail and social media should also be sanctioned.
 There are times when a player’s strength makes a jump.
 It is not a linear jump according to age.
-We cannot suspect that because a 2400-ELO player makes a GM norm, that something must be wrong.
+We cannot suspect that because a 2400-ELO player makes a GM norm, something must be wrong.

-In this case, it appears that Josh was wrongly suspected of cheating, but most damaging was being disparaged in social media as a cheater.
-Certainly young players will make careless mistakes, but to try to smash their reputation in one stroke is precipitous.
+In this case, it appears that Josh was wrongly suspected of cheating, but the most damaging was being disparaged on social media as a cheater.
+Certainly, young players will make careless mistakes, but to try to smash their reputation in one stroke is precipitous.
 Such allegations can have a traumatic effect before the young player has a chance to realize their potential.
-Where Josh was in the wrong was violating the policy of having cell phone in the bathroom.
+Where Josh was in the wrong was violating the policy of having a cell phone in the bathroom.
 Josh has been affected by the affair and has learned a valuable lesson, but he did not deserve to have his character assailed in such a way.